MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 }
 ```

 Games may have role requirements--for instance, a game may require one drummer, two guitarists, and one vocalist.
 Or one tank, two DPS, and one support.
-Games may use Match Total Rules to require these roles as follows:
+Games may use Match Total Rules to require these roles as shown below.

 ```json
 "MatchmakingQueue": {